nikinamian/StockAI/README.md

 Limit your time researching with this quick AI analyzer!

 Currently working on adding a snippet from the news to support verdict.
-Also working on making math plot more informative.
+Also working on grabbing more data using APIs to give the most accurate result.

 ⚠️ Challenges:
 Building this with free-tier infrastructure introduced a few real-world constraints that I've worked to mitigate: